AlexanderMisel/bootstrap-table/src/extensions/export/README.md

 ### exportFile

-* parameters: params
-  - type: the export type
-  - options: see exportOptions
+* parameters: options: see exportOptions
 * description: a function that you can use to export files, do not rely on a button to trigger it